Salt and Hypertension

 The University of Maryland found that salt and hypertension’s relationship is rooted in the production of the hormone ouabain.
 Taking in too much salt has been shown to stimulate the gland and produce higher quantities of ouabain than normal.

 This hormone affects systems in each cell which regularly removes excess sodium from artery walls.
 There is a second system that replaces sodium into calcium.
-High levels of ouabain disables the first system, leading to more sodium being replaced with more calcium.
+High levels of ouabain disable the first system, leading to more sodium being replaced with more calcium.

 Both calcium and sodium then accumulate within the arteries, restricting blood flow and ultimately leading to hypertension.
 Eat too much salt and hypertension develops due to the systems regulating sodium and calcium shutting down.